0xManishi/BUIDL_IRL_PolygonID/houseRent-vocab.md

-# houseRent
+# percentage

-Describes the monthly house rent.
+Describes the overall percentage in a semester.